Skip to main content

 What to do if you have norovirus

 If you get sudden diarrhoea and vomiting (gastroenteritis), the best thing to do is to stay at home until you're feeling better.
-There's no cure for norovirus - you have to let it run its course.

 To help ease your own or your child’s symptoms:

-• drink plenty of fluids to avoid dehydration - You need to drink more than usual to replace the fluids lost from vomiting and diarrhoea (as well as water, adults could also try fruit juice and soup)
+• drink plenty of fluids to avoid dehydration - you need to drink more than usual to replace the fluids lost from vomiting and diarrhoea (as well as water, adults could also try fruit juice and soup)

 • avoid giving fizzy drinks or fruit juice to children as it can make their diarrhoea worse - babies should continue to feed as usual, either with breast milk or other milk feeds